ShafiqueMahen2/tech258_git/ssh_keys_setup.md

 - A filename in which to save the key inside the `.ssh/` directory.
 - A passphrase (and a confirmation).
 If you don't want a passphrase, just use enter to move ahead.

-An example can be seen below:
+An example can be seen below: <br>
 ![ssh_keys_setup.png](images/ssh_key_gen_setup.png)

 To see if our key was created properly we can run the following command: <br>